eez-eh/BasketballProspect/README.md

 # Basketball Prospect Project
 This application can be used to track information about nba players: their bio profile and season by season statistics.
 The data is obtained by querying the external database [Stats NBA](https://stats.nba.com).
 The repository also includes all test classes that provide code coverage for deploying to production.
-The UML diagram below shows classes and the relationship between them in the application.
+The UML diagram below shows classes and relationship between them in the application.

 ![UML](https://raw.githubusercontent.com/eez-eh/BasketballProspect/master/images/uml.jpg)
 ## Usage